-Clause 37 enables a person to whom access to an agency's document has been given to apply to the agency for amendment of any of its records concerning his or her personal affairs that are incomplete, incorrect, out of date or misleading.
+Clause 39 enables a person to whom access to an agency's document has been given to apply to the agency for amendment of any of its records concerning his or her personal affairs that are incomplete, incorrect, out of date or misleading.

-Clause 38 provides for the manner in which applications for amendment of an agency's records should be made.
+Clause 40 provides for the manner in which applications for amendment of an agency's records should be made.

-Clause 39 specifies that an application shall be dealt with by the principal officer of the agency or by some other officer of the agency authorised by the principal officer in that regard.
+Clause 41 specifies that an application shall be dealt with by the principal officer of the agency or by some other officer of the agency authorised by the principal officer in that regard and shall be dealt with as soon as practicable (and, in any case, within 45 days) after it is received.

-Clause 40 prohibits an agency from refusing to accept an application that fails to identify a document to which the applicant has been given access without first giving the applicant an opportunity to consult with the agency so as to assist the applicant to identify the document.
+Clause 42 prohibits an agency from refusing to accept an application that does not contain sufficient information to enable a document to which the applicant has been given access to be identified without first taking such steps as are reasonably necessary to assist the applicant to provide such information.

-Clause 41 requires an agency to determine an application for amendment of its records.
+Clause 43 requires an agency to determine an application for amendment of its records.
 The clause further provides that failure to determine an application within 45 days after it was received is to be taken to constitute a refusal to amend its records.

-Clause 42 requires an agency to amend its records in accordance with an application unless it is satisfied that its records are not incomplete, incorrect, out of date or misleading or that the application contains matter that is incorrect or misleading or if the procedures for amending its records are prescribed by some other law.
+Clause 44 allows an agency to refuse to amend its records in accordance with an application if it is not satisfied that its records are not incomplete, incorrect, out of date or misleading or that the application contains matter that is incorrect or misleading or if the procedures for amending its records are prescribed by some other law.

-Clause 43 requires an agency to cause notice to be given to an applicant of its determination of his or her application or, if the application relates to records that are not held by the agency, of the fact that the agency does not hold such records.
+Clause 45 requires an agency to cause notice to be given to an applicant of its determination of his or her application or, if the application relates to records that are not held by the agency, of the fact that the agency does not hold such records.

-Clause 44 enables a person whose application for amendment of an agency's records has been refused to require the agency to add a notation to its records to the effect that the person claims those records to be incomplete, incorrect, out of date or misleading.
+Clause 46 enables a person whose application for amendment of an agency's records has been refused to require the agency to add a notation to its records to the effect that the person claims those records to be incomplete, incorrect, out of date or misleading.
 The clause further requires the agency to ensure that, if it discloses information to which such a notation relates to any other person, it gives to that person a statement setting out the details of the claim and the notation.

-Clause 45 entitles a person to a review of a determination made by an agency under proposed Part 4.
+Clause 47 entitles a person to a review of a determination made by an agency under proposed Part 4.
 An application for a review is to be dealt with as if it were an original application for amendment of an agency's records, except that it is not to be dealt with by the person by whom the original application was determined or by a person subordinate to that person.
 The clause further provides that failure to determine an application for review within 14 days after it was received is to be taken to constitute a refusal to amend the records to which it relates.